bholmesdev/bholmesdev/src/blog/a-neat-diy-solution-to-animating-on-scroll-for-any-framework.md

 Now our scroll animation checker should be able to handle any element we throw at it!

 ## Neat!
-But I use X framework, and I don't think I could use this because of Y
+But I use X framework...

+...and I don't think I could use this because of Y 🤷‍♀️

 Now hold it right there.
 I understand everyone's tooling has its own set of quirks, so let's try to address some of them.